Can My Job Force Me to Work While Sick?

 Company Sick Leave Policies Apply

-- Contact your manager or human resources representative
+- Contact your manager or human resources officer.

 Culture Around Sick Time Off

-- Wear a mask and wash your hands often
+- Wear a mask and wash your hands often.
+Be considerate of others.

 Don't be afraid to have a face-to-face conversation with your boss about your condition.
-Your symptoms may be sufficient to convince your boss that you belong at home in bed.
+If your symptoms or medications put you, co-workers, or customers at risk, inform your manager immediately.

 You can go back to work when you are feeling better.
 Your company may: